 - Preheat oven to 375ºF.

-- In a large mixing bowl, blend together butter, shortening or coconut oil, powdered sugar, egg, almond and peppermint extracts.
+- In a large mixing bowl, blend together butter, shortening or coconut oil, powdered sugar, egg, almond, peppermint and vanilla extracts.

 - Blend in flour and salt.

 - Divide dough in half, coloring half of the dough with red food coloring (I used a gel food coloring).

 - Pinch off a dime sized piece of both colors.
 Roll each into a "snake" shape (aka long skinny roll) and then roll both pieces lightly together under your hand on a flat surface (colors will sort of combine).